kantu-lang/kantu/kanc/src/processing/yscl/README.md

   // Newline
   "\n"

-  // Arbitrary Unicode codepoint
+  // Arbitrary Unicode Scalar Value
-  "\u263A"
+  "\u00263A"
-  // You can replace `263A` with any 4 hexadecimal characters.
+  // You can replace `u00263A` with any 6 hexadecimal characters.
 ]
 ```